EagleGenomics-cookbooks/TopHat/README.md

 ## Platform:

 * Centos 6.5
-* RHEL 6.5

 Notes
 =====
-This TopHat installs its own version of samtools, bit it addes the version to the program name (i.e. samtools_VERSION) so there should not be a conflict.
+This TopHat installs its own version of samtools, but it adds the version to the program name (i.e. samtools_VERSION) so there should not be a conflict.

 Usage
 =====